madebygps/cosmos-vector-aoai/README.md

 ## HNSW Notes

 - HNSW is a hierarchical navigable small world graph.
+- HNWS stands for Hierarchical Navigable Small World.
 - ANN approximate nearest neighbor search is a class of algorithms designed for finding matches in a vector space.
-- Hierarchical Navigable Small Worlds HSWN is one of the best performing algorithms for ANN searh
+- Hierarchical Navigable Small Worlds HSWN is one of the best performing algorithms for ANN search
 - https://learn.microsoft.com/azure/search/vector-search-overview#approximate-nearest-neighbors

+Cosine similarity is a measure of the angle between two vectors in a multidimensional space 1.
+It does not depend on the distance or magnitude of the vectors, only on their direction.
+Therefore, if two vectors are near each other, it does not necessarily mean they are more similar than vectors that are further apart.
+What matters is how aligned they are.
+For example, two vectors that are orthogonal (at 90 degrees) have zero cosine similarity, regardless of how close or far they are.
+On the other hand, two vectors that are parallel (at 0 or 180 degrees) have maximum or minimum cosine similarity, respectively, regardless of how close or far they

 ### HNSW Parameters
 - m: The number of bi-directional links created for each node during construction.
 This is the maximum number of connections that can be traversed during a search.